SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 solution to even three gravitating bodies in motion is chaotic.
 Technically that means any numerical attempt at a solution will very soon wildly diverge in prediction from reality.

+In modern times exact solutions have been found, but they are incredibly special, and do not occur naturally.
+They are what you would call mathematical results, not truly physical.
+(That is so even if we ignored effects of quantum mechanics and general relativity.)
+This is a major plot failure in *The Three Body Problem*, since the humans attempting to solve the solar system calendar problem for the Trisolarians would know the Newtonian problem is not physical.
+In the novels this is turned into a feature, since those humans are portrayed as pseudo-religious.
+They've wilfully, one presumes, ignored general relativity (time dilation effects).
+Presumably the attempt to Redeem humanity is merely an attempt to show the Trisolarians humans are capable of solving incredibly hard but useless mathematics puzzles.
+(Cryptocurrency all over again!)
+Or at least that's they way I have to read the novel to enjoy it!

 It has been a rather silent triumph of Twentieth and 21st century mathematics that stable solutions to the gravitational three body problem